When it comes to carbon monoxide (CO) safety, we all have a role to play in protecting ourselves, our families and our communities.

 Alarm testing

-• Replace batteries once a year, including back-up batteries for plug-in alarms.
+• Replace batteries at least once a year, including back-up batteries for plug-in alarms

 Remember

-Visit the TSSA's ‘Silent Killer’ page for more information on CO and how you can protect yourself.
+Visit the TSSA's ‘silent killer’ page for more information on CO and how to protect yourself.

 Contact Us